Eniyan27/aegis/README.md

 ### Todos

-- [ ] Add timer when notification is received
+- [ ] Add timer when notification is received.
-- [ ] Press power button to cancel the invoked function
+- [ ] Press power button to cancel the invoked function.
+- [ ] Enhance UI